Spin Excitations and Flat Electronic Bands in a Cr-based Kagome Superconductor: Results

-{\Cr} crystallizes in a layered hexagonal lattice consisting of alternatingly stacked Cr-Sb sheets and Cs layers (space group P6/mmm No. 191) with lattice parameters \(a = 5.445 \, \AA\) and \(c = 9.250 \, \AA\), where the Cr atoms form a kagome lattice (Fig.~\ref{fig:fig1}a).
-The corresponding 3D BZ is plotted in Fig.~\ref{fig:fig1}b.
 As {\Cr} is isostructural to the well-studied Cs{\V}, we first compare the DFT calculated band structure of the two systems.
-As Cr has one additional valence electron, \Cr~has considerably more electron filling than Cs\V. This is reflected in the calculated band structure and density of states (DOS) (Fig.~\ref{fig:fig1}b-d), where the main features in the two systems are qualitatively similar except an overall raised chemical potential in \Cr~compared to that of Cs\V. In particular, the kagome FB in {\Cr} is much closer to \ef, positioned approximately 200 meV above the {\ef}, in contrast to around 1 eV for Cs{\V}.
+As Cr has one additional valence electron, \Cr~has more electron filling than Cs\V. This is reflected in the calculated band structure (Fig.~\ref{fig:fig2}A-B), where the main features in the two systems are qualitatively similar except an overall raised chemical potential in \Cr~compared to that of Cs\V. In particular, the kagome FBs in {\Cr} are much closer to \ef, positioned approximately 200 meV above the {\ef}, in contrast to around 1 eV for Cs{\V}.
 Also, the VHSs lie well below \(E_F\) for {\Cr}, while Cs{\V} hosts multiple VHSs near \ef.
-The difference in the predicted FB position is also pronounced in the DOS calculations, highlighted by red arrows in Fig.~\ref{fig:fig1}d.
-To visualize the electronic structure of {\Cr}, we present ARPES results measured at 10K on a kagome termination dominant surface (see core level measurement in the Supplementary Information and Fig. S1).
-From a detailed photon-energy dependence measurement, we can determine the inner potential of \Cr~to be 19 eV (see Supplementary Information and Fig. S4).
-The Fermi surface map corresponding to the k$_z$ = 0 plane is shown in comparison to that calculated from DFT (Fig.~\ref{fig:fig1}f).
+The difference in the predicted FB position is also pronounced in the density of states (DOS) calculations, highlighted by red arrows in Fig.~\ref{fig:fig2}C. To visualize the electronic structure of {\Cr}, we present ARPES results measured at 10 K on a kagome termination dominant surface (see core level measurement in the SM and Fig. S2).
+The Fermi surface map corresponding to the k$_z$ = 0 plane is shown in comparison to that calculated from DFT (Fig.~\ref{fig:fig2}D).
 Noticeably, the Fermi surfaces contain a large pocket around the {\g} point and small pockets around the M points, in good alignment with the DFT calculations for the phase without the density wave order.
 To note, no remarkable band folding was observed on the Fermi surface.
-Meanwhile, the VHSs at the M points are observed at 0.5 eV below {\ef}, evident in the characteristic triangular pockets around the K points with their corners touching at the M points, giving a good overall agreement with the DFT calculations (Fig.~\ref{fig:fig1}g).
+Meanwhile, the VHSs at the M points are observed at 0.5 eV below {\ef}, evident in the characteristic triangular pockets around the K points with their corners touching at the M points, giving a good overall agreement with the DFT calculations (Fig.~\ref{fig:fig2}E).